VII. WumanKinder: An EarthSphere Transition in Individuality

 6. Contrasts of Religion and Science

-An historic reconvergence of scientific and religious encounters is underway but the project seems daunted by trying to reconcile the old, materialist, Darwinian version with belief in and proof of a Divine creator.
+An historic reconvergence of scientific and religious encounters has been underway but the project is daunted because a current materialist, Ptolemaic verdict cannot be reconciled with belief in and proof of a Divine creator and Earthly purpose.
 Signs of an ordained design by way of the “anthropic principle” are a prime endeavor.
-Glimpses of an innately self-organizing cosmos occur but the waxing realization of a genesis universe whereof earth and human have their own intrinsic value has not yet registered.
+Glimpses of an innately self-organizing cosmos occur but the waxing realization of a genesis universe whereof Earth and human have their own intrinsic value has not yet registered.

 Metanexus Institute. www.metanexus.net.
 Founded by theologian William Grassie, this popular, multifaceted site features an online journal, articles, discussion topics from Anthropos to Techne, book reviews, and so on.
 The parent Metanexus Institute sponsors lecture series, a Local Societies Initiative, an annual conference and related activities.